October 2022 / INVESTMENT INSIGHTS

 The Many Advances Behind mRNA Vaccines

 Moderna, Pfizer, and BioNTech appear to be in only the early stages of optimizing their mRNA development platforms, and we are closely monitoring their progress as well as that of other companies.
-Moderna, for example, has initiated Phase 1 trials of three flu vaccines.
+Moderna, for example, is in Phase 3 trials with a flu vaccine, with two more in Phase 1.
 While the World Health Organization has traditionally recommended flu strains seven months in advance of flu season, an mRNA flu vaccine might be developed in as little three months—a big advantage, given that the flu virus tends to mutate quickly.
 Moderna and other companies are also working on mRNA vaccines for two other common viruses: cytomegalovirus (CMV), which can cause hearing loss and other long-term problems in babies, and respiratory syncytial virus (RSV), which can be dangerous for both the very young and elderly.
 More recently, Moderna announced that it is beginning small human trials of an mRNA vaccine for HIV, which has evaded a successful vaccine for four decades.
 For its part, BioNTech is working on an mRNA vaccine for malaria, which still kills around 400,000 people annually.

 Enlisting the Body’s Protein “Dustbin”